First-Exit Times of an Inverse Gaussian Process: Introduction

 The density function of an inverse Gaussian distribution IG$(a, b)$, with parameters $a$ and $b$ $(a, b>0)$, is given by \beq f(x;a,b) = \displaystyle{(2\pi)}^{-1/2} a x^{-3/2}e^{ab-\frac{1}{2}(a^2 x^{-1} + b^2 x)},~~x>0. \eeq It is well known that inverse Gaussian distributions, and generalized inverse Gaussian (GIG) distributions, are generalized gamma convolutions (see Halgreen, 1979) which are infinitely divisible.
-The IG process $\{G(t), t\geq 0\}$ with parameters $\delta>0$ and $\gamma>0$ is defined by (see Applebaum, 2009, p.\ 54) \beq G(t) = \inf\{s > 0; B(s) + \gamma s > \delta t \}, \eeq where $\{B(t), t\geq 0\}$ is the standard Brownian motion.
-That is, $G(t)$ denotes the first time when a Brownian motion with drift $\gamma$ hits the barrier $\delta t$.
+The IG process $\{G(t)\}_{t>0}$ is defined as (see Applebaum, 2009, p.\ 54) \beq G(t) = \inf\{s > 0; B(s) + \gamma s > \delta t \}, \eeq where $B(t)$ is the standard Brownian motion.
+That is, $G(t)$ denotes the first time when the Brownian motion with drift $\gamma$ hits the barrier $\delta t$.
 The IG subordinator $G(t)$ is a non-decreasing L\'evy process such that the increment $G({t+s}) - G(s) $ has an inverse Gaussian IG$(\delta t, \gamma)$ distribution.
-The L\'evy measure $\pi$ corresponding to the inverse Gaussian process is given by (see e.g. Jeanblanc {\it et.al.} (2009), p.
-596) \beq \pi(dx) = \frac{\delta}{\sqrt{2\pi x^3}}e^{-\frac{\gamma^2x}{2}} I_{\{x>0\}}dx. \eeq Note that almost all sample paths of $\{G(t)\}$ are strictly increasing with jumps, since the sample paths of $\{B(t)+\gamma t\}$ are continuous and having intervals where paths are decreasing.
-In other words, $t_1<t_2\implies G(t_1)<G(t_2)$ almost surely.
-This can be seen as follows.
-Consider $A_{t_1}=\{s\geq 0: B(s) + \gamma s >\delta t_1\} $ and $A_{t_2}=\{s\geq 0: B(s) + \gamma s >\delta t_2\}.$ This implies for $t_1<t_2$, $A_{t_2}\subseteq A_{t_1}$ and hence $G(t_1)\leq G(t_2)$.
-Next suppose that $G(t)$ is not strictly increasing, this means that for some $t_1<t_2$ we have $G(t_1)=G(t_2)$.
-But due to continuity of sample paths of BM with drift, $G(t_1)=G(t_2)$ implies $B(G(t_1)) + \gamma G(t_1) = t_1 = B(G(t_2)) + \gamma G(t_2) = t_2 $ and which is a contradiction.
-The strictly increasing property of sample paths of $\{G(t)\}$ also follows by using Theorem 21.3 of Sato (1999), since \beq \int_{0}^{\infty}\pi(dx) = \infty. \eeq Let $H(t)$ denote the right continuous inverse of $G(t)$, defined by \beq H(t) = \inf\{u>0: G(u)>t\}, t\geq 0. \eeq Since the sample paths of $G(t)$ are strictly increasing with jumps, the sample paths of $H(t)$ are continuous and are constant over the intervals where $G(t)$ have jumps.
-In this paper, we find out the Laplace transform of the density of the process $H(t)$ with respect to the time variable and then invert it to get the corresponding density function $h(x,t)$.
-It is shown that the process $H(t)$ is not a L\'evy process.
-The distribution of $H(t)$ is not infinitely divisible and its tail probability $P(H(t)>x)$ decays exponentially.
-The density function of $h(x,t)$ solves a pseudo fractional differential equation.
-The PDE satisfied by the subordination of $H(t)$ with standard Brownian motion $B(t)$ is also obtained.
+The L\'evy measure $\pi$ corresponding to the inverse Gaussian subordinator is given by (see e.g. Cont and Tankov (2004)) \beq \pi(dx) = \frac{\delta}{\sqrt{2\pi x^3}}e^{-\frac{\gamma^2x}{2}} I_{\{x>0\}}dx. \eeq Note that almost all sample paths of $G(t)$ are strictly increasing with jumps, since the sample paths of $B(t)+\gamma t$ are continuous and having intervals where paths are decreasing.
+The strictly increasing property of sample paths of $G(t)$ also follows by using Theorem 21.3 of Sato (1999), since $\int_{0}^{\infty}\pi(dx) = \infty$.
+Let $H(t)$ be the right continuous inverse of $G(t)$, defined by \beq H(t) = \inf\{u>0: G(u)>t\},~ t\geq 0. \eeq Since the sample paths of $G(t)$ are strictly increasing with jumps, the sample paths of $H(t)$ are continuous and are constant over the intervals where $G(t)$ have jumps.
+In this paper, we find out the Laplace transform of the density of the process $H(t)$ with respect to time variable and then invert it to get the corresponding density function $h(x,t)$.
+Note also that, for $x>0$,